Smoothing for signals with discontinuities using higher order Mumford-Shah models: Fast and stable solver for higher order Mumford-Shah problems

 where we let $P^*_0 = 0.$ Recall that $\Ec^{\dint{1}{r}} = 0$ if $r-l+1 \leq k,$ so the minimum on the right hand side actually only has to be taken over the values $l= 1, \ldots, r - k.$ By the dynamic programming principle, we successively compute $P^*_1,$ $P^*_2,$ until we reach $P^*_N.$ As our primary interest is the optimal partition $\Ic^*,$ rather than the minimal functional value $P^*_N$, we keep track of a corresponding partition.
 An economic way to do so is to store at step $r$ the minimizing argument $l^*$ of \eqref{eq:recurrencePenalized} as the value $J_r$ so that $J$ encodes the boundaries of an optimal partition; see \cite{friedrich2008complexity}.

-The above procedure has the complexity $\Oc(N^2 \phi(N))$ where $\phi$ is an upper bound for the effort of computing the approximation errors $\Ec^I.$ The straightforward way to compute $\Ec^I$ is solving the least squares system \eqref{eq:epsSpline} which leads to $\phi(N) = N.$ We develop a strategy that achieves $\phi(N) = 1$ in the next section.
+The above procedure has the complexity $\Oc(N^2 \phi(N))$ where $\phi$ is an upper bound for the effort of computing the approximation errors $\Ec^I.$ The straightforward way to compute $\Ec^I$ is solving the least squares system \eqref{eq:epsSpline}.
+This leads to $\phi(N) = \Oc(N)$ as the involved matrices have a band structure.
+We develop a strategy that achieves $\phi(N) = \Oc(1)$ in the next section.

 In the following, we recall two strategies from \cite{storath2014fast} and \cite{killick2012optimal}, respectively, to prune the search space.
 In \cite{storath2014fast}, a pruning strategy was introduced by exploiting the relation $\Ec^{\dint{l}{r}} \leq \Ec^{\dint{l'}{r}}$ if $l' \leq l$.
 From \eqref{eq:recurrencePenalized} follows immediately that if the current value $P_r$ for $P_r^*$ satisfies